vs-ude/fyr-www/content/intro/lang.md

 A syntax for allocating arrays of variable size on the heap is not yet defined.
 {{% /notice %}}

-The length of a string or slice can be obtained with the `.len()` member function.
+The length of an array, string or slice can be obtained with the built-in `len()` function.

 The array range a slice is pointing to can be copied using the `.clone()` function.
 It returns a slice which points to the cloned array.